Understanding Gift Aid

 Who can use Gift Aid?

 Anyone who has paid enough income tax or capital gains tax to cover the amount that Welcare will reclaim from your donations in the current financial year can use Gift Aid.
-As it relies on tax status, claiming Gift Aid successfully relies on having the individual donors: title, initial and surname, full home address, vitally house number/name and postcode and a confirmation of acceptance, such as a tick box or signature.
+As it relies on tax status, claiming Gift Aid successfully relies on having the individual donor’s title, initial and surname, full home address (most vital are the house number/name and postcode), and a confirmation of eligibility, such as a tick box or signature.
 The best thing to do is download our Gift Aid Declaration.
 If you are having an event for us or asking for sponsorship, see below for what you will need.

 Do I qualify for Gift Aid?